Air-Factories-2-0/af2-design/PrinterManager.md

 client.select("GCODE/PATH/IN/OCTOPRINT",print=True)
 ```

-#### requests library
+#### Requests library

-The request library simply allow to perform HTTP request that will be used in order to communicate with the Server connected to Hyperledger Fabric Blockchain
+The Requests library simply allows to perform HTTP request that will be used in order to communicate with the Server connected to Hyperledger Fabric Blockchain

-After retriving the photo taken during the printing process these will be uploaded in IPFS and their hashes will be sended to Hyperledger Server.
+After retriving the photos, taken during the printing process, these will be uploaded on IPFS and their hashes will be sended to Hyperledger Server.

 ```python
 import requests